 Out of the All Students group, calculate those who achieved growth levels on the ELA portion of state summative assessment who meet the definitions of Keeping Up, Catching Up, and Very High Growth.
 Repeat for the math assessment.

-Calculate the All Students points earned in math and ELA, respectively, by dividing the All Students number by the number of students who met growth expectations.
+Calculate the percent of the All Students group meeting growth expectations in math and ELA, respectively, by dividing the the number of students who met growth expectations by the number of all students in the current test administration year who have a prior score.

 Determine the Lowest Quartile group (the 25 percent of students who scored the lowest on the previous year’s assessment):

 Substep a: Start with the school’s All Students group.
 Multiply the number of students in